-MORTGAGE INTEREST RELIEF.
-You may claim tax relief on interest payments relating to a loan used to purchase, repair or improve a property where the interest is paid wholly and exclusively for the purposes of the letting activity.
+FINANCE COSTS.
+You may be able to claim tax relief on interest payments relating to a loan used to purchase, repair or improve a property where the interest is paid wholly and exclusively for the purposes of the letting activity.